 In every field, along with the good, comes the bad.
-So is it with the Internet!
+So is it on the Internet!
 Using the Internet may put you to risk in terms of some spoofing websites to steal your data.
-Among methods that people use to steal your data and/or identity is creating websites that download malware to your computer.
-These malware collect your information over time and send it to their masters.
+Among methods that people use to steal your data and identity is creating websites that download malware to your computer.
+This malware can collect your information over time and send it to their masters.

 Comodo Secure DNS Review

 Comodo SecureDNS secures your browsing by identifying malicious websites.
 It also provides you with options to control what all websites your kids can visit.
 Comodo parental controls categorize the entire Internet into 25 categories allowing you to decide what categories your kids can access.
 And since it is a DNS plus cloud-based offering, you need to set up the settings only once to apply them to all the devices that you and your kids use to access the Internet.

 We have been covering DNS programs and free parental control software that looks promising.
 A few days back, we checked out the OpenDNS parental control and its anti-phishing security.
 OpenDNS too provides you with protection against phishing.
 It too provides you with parental control options at the DNS level.
 Some people said they experienced a lag-time while using OpenDNS.

 Using Comodo SecureDNS, you get protection against malware in addition to Phishing.
 Though OpenDNS provides malware protection, it is absent in the case of the free package.
 For complete protection, you have to go for one of its business packages.

 Comodo SecureDNS claims to provide you with full protection against malware in the free package.
 But before you can use Comodo SecureDNS, you have to change your DNS settings to Comodo servers.